15 Powerful Plants That Dehumidify Your Home Naturally and Effectively

 Pothos, also called “devil’s ivy,” is a climbing vine that will grow atop any surface.
 These plants have heart-shaped leaves that are thick and glossy, which helps them absorb water easily.
 Pothos can thrive indoors in even the poorest of conditions, meaning it’s easy to care for but doesn’t require constant attention.
 Just place pothos in an area with excessive moisture and leave it be.

-Hanging Leaves of Golden Pothos plant @ Dario Truco / Getty Images
+Hanging Leaves of Golden Pothos plant.
+Photo by Dario Truco

 3. English Ivy